Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 ## The Problem

-Addestino, a leading Belgian IT consultancy, sought a fresh brand identity, and communication startegy.
+Addestino, a boutique Belgian IT consultancy, sought a fresh brand identity, and communication startegy.
 The consultants at Addestino steer European enterprises through the intricate juncture where business meets technology.

-This entailed dissecting specific challenges, managing in-house projects, and constructing case studies that highlighted their proficiency, strategy, and triumphs.
+This entailed dissecting specific challenges, in-house projects, and constructing case studies that highlighted their approach, strategy, and technical acumen.

 ![Addestino](/img/Add3.png)

 ## My Role

-As a Tech writer, I conducted technical interviews to write a variety of content, including in-depth case studies, technology updates, engaging newsletters, LinkedIn posts, insightful profile pieces, and authoritative technical articles.
+As a Tech writer, I interviewed 30+ people at Addestino to write a variety of stories, including in-depth case studies, technology updates, engaging newsletters, LinkedIn posts, insightful profile pieces, and authoritative technical articles.

 **Technical Topics**